 Juno Solar Witness Levitas explained that the second option in which DEP would purchase Juno Solar would benefit the North Carolina ratepayers.
-Under this option, DEP would purchase the Juno Solar Facility to advance compliance with the mandates of House Bill 951.
+Under this option, DEP would purchase the Juno Solar Facility to advance compliance with the mandates of in its 2022 procurement of utility-owned renewable assets in accordance with House Bill 951.
 Due to the large, 275-MW size of Juno Solar, DEP's purchase of Juno Solar would be a cost-effective way for DEP to add new renewable energy resources to its system to help achieve compliance with House Bill 951.
 Juno Solar Witness Levitas believes that this option would be an excellent outcome to North Carolina ratepayers.